If one answers that it is the Festival of Passover, it would be apparent that this answer is quite insightful.

-First of all, we would recommend an action that most people are hesitant to do, which requires humility.
+First, we recommend an action that most people hesitate to do, which requires humility.
 For instance, one has to realize that the interpretation of Scriptures does not come from a person’s inner self.

 Knowing this first, that no prophecy of the scripture is of any private interpretation.
 (2 Peter 1:20)

-Therefore you need to admit that the interpretation of Scriptures or scriptural truth does not come from you.
-If you can get past that, you can begin to tackle the situation seriously.
+Therefore, one must admit that the interpretation of Scriptures or scriptural truth does not come from oneself.
+However, one can seriously tackle the situation if one understands and accepts that.

-Next, let’s keep it simple.
-For instance, we are only going to address one aspect of the Passover controversy.
-Hopefully, we will provide some food for thought to get those brain juices going, provoke some questions, and make some progress in the right direction toward Yahweh’s truth of the matter.
+Next, let us keep it simple.
+For instance, we will only address one aspect of the Passover controversy.
+But, hopefully, we will provide some food for thought to provoke some questions and make some progress in the right direction toward Yahweh’s truth of the matter.

-For the sake of simplicity, let’s try using Yahushua the messiah as the benchmark, so to speak, to provide us with an excellent example of the Passover observance.
-I mean, if anyone were going to be right about the Passover, surely it would be Yahushua.
+For the sake of simplicity, let us try using Yahushua the messiah as the benchmark to provide us with an excellent example of the Passover observance.
+If anyone were going to be right about the Passover, surely it would be Yahushua.

 But when the time had fully come, Yahweh sent forth his son, born of woman, BORN UNDER THE LAW (Torah of Moses).
 (Galatians 4:4)